 Water balance is the relationship between different chemical measurements in your pool water.
 A pool that is balanced has proper levels of pH, Total Alkalinity and Calcium Hardness.
 Balanced water can also be defined as water that is not corrosive or scaling.
 Water that is not balanced can damage equipment and pool surfaces.
-See "Basic Water Chemistry" on page 43.
+See "Basic Water Chemistry" on page 44.

 Proper water chemistry levels are essential to maintain safe and consistent swimming pool operation.
 Sanitizers are used to destroy harmful or otherwise objectionable organisms.
-Stabilizer is used to prevent unnecessary loss of chlorine to sunlight.
+Stabilizer or Cyanuric Acid (CYA) is used in many regions to reduce unnecessary loss of chlorine to sunlight.
 Salt is used by the Pool Pilot® to generate chlorine sanitizer.

-Please note the following recommended water chemistry parameters are for residential pool / spa applications only.
+Please note the following recommended water chemistry parameters are for residential pool/spa applications only.
 Follow local regulatory guidelines for any commercial pool applications.